IkarosKappler/plotboilerplate/docs_jekyll/index.md

 ## Known bugs
+ * Vertex rotation is faulty (angle=0 is wrong somehow, see the polygon).
  * BezierPath counstructor (from an older implementation) fails.
 This needs to be refactored.
  * SVG resizing does not work in Firefox (aspect ratio is always kept, even if clip box changes).
 Please use PNGs until this is fixed.
  * Currently no more known.
 Please report bugs.